mucnjakf/OneShop/README.md

 # OneShop

-E-Commerce Web Application - 2021.
+Web Shop Web Application - 2021.

 ---

 ### **Overview**
-OneShop is an e-commerce web application for users and merchants to buy and sell products.
+OneShop is a web shop application that seamlessly connects users and merchants, facilitating the buying and selling of products with ease.
+With OneShop, users can explore a wide range of products from various merchants, browse through detailed product listings, and make secure purchases online.
+For merchants, OneShop provides a platform to showcase their products, manage inventory, and reach a broader audience of potential customers.

 ---